 3 Stages Of CRM Implementation

 We can actually tell you how much it helps from a user perspective.
-Here’s the not-so-surprising reveal – we are not only advocates of our product, but it also forms the nerve-centre of our own daily operations.
-From Lead management, to tracking sales, to project management and that all-important support – it all happens under one roof in OpenCRM.
+Here’s the not-so-surprising reveal: We are not only advocates of our product, but it also forms the nerve centre of our own daily operations.
+From Lead management to tracking sales, project management, and that all-important support, it all happens under one roof in OpenCRM.

-But your new software has to fit how your business works and the success of that relies on the successful management of your CRM implementation.
+But your new software has to fit your business, and its success relies on the successful management of your CRM implementation.

 How is CRM implemented?